enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

 This is a basic "counter" component in React.
 Here our resulting markup is a function of `this.state.count`, which can get updated by the `increment` and `decrement` functions.
-Let's take a look at what some Enzyme tests with this component might look like, and when we do or don't have to call `update()`.
+Let's take a look at what some enzyme tests with this component might look like, and when we do or don't have to call `update()`.

 ```js